-When I turned 30, there were no fancy dinners, no fireworks, no theatrical performances or a late night out with girlfriends.
+When I turned 30, there were no fancy dinners, no fireworks, no theatrical performances or a late night out.
 Turning 30 was far more mellow than what it might have been had we been living in America, but it ended up being the most memorable birthday of all my collective 30 years of life thus far.
 I celebrated my 30th birthday while staying in Vescovato, which is in my favorite country in the entire world – Italy.
 We celebrated while staying with the most memorable hosts of our entire travels, and I couldn’t have asked for a more authentic travel experience.

 So this is what turning 30 feels like.
 I believe over the past five months of traveling, the wrinkles around my eyes have increased, not because of stress or pain or tiredness, but because of happiness and life.
 My laugh lines have never been so prominent, and instead of seeing them as a sign of aging, I choose to see them as a sign of wisdom and worldliness.